syseleven/grav-docs-syseleven-stack/pages/03.Howtos/12.dns-export-import/docs.en.md

 (sudo) pip install python-openstackclient python-designateclient
 ```

-### Export your zone
+### Create your zone

-This document assumes that you already have the zone you want to export.
+This document assumes that you already have a zone you want to export.
 If you want to practise with a test domain, you can create an empty zone like this:

 ```shell
 $ openstack zone create --email "email@domain.example" domain.example.